MyNetworkTV telenovelas: Filming

 The shows were shot at Stu Segall Studios in San Diego.
 The facility, built by a former porn producer, specializes in low-budget productions.
 Since Segall rented part of the lot to the U.S. government, the telenovelas were shot near a mock Iraqi village used to train military personnel.

 As a cost-saving measure, producers tend to hire performers with limited acting experience.
 The same sets were reused in multiple shows.
 Producers built 53 shared living-room sets, which were repurposed by changing colors and camera angles to give them a different look.
 Also, scripts were finished before taping started, so that all scenes on the same set were filmed at the same time, out of episode order.
 Up to three shows were filmed at once.

-The production model resembled that of movies more than normal US television series.
+The production model resembled that of movies more than normal American television series.
 Each complete series — equivalent to three seasons of conventional dramas — was filmed in about four months, as nine crews worked simultaneously, For example, Desire used three directors, 50 cast members, 200 bit players, 2,000 extras and 2,800 script pages (compared to 120 pages for features and 45 for dramas).

 Two main groups worked on the novelas, one for the Desire brand and one for Secret Obsessions serials.
 The Desire shows, such as Watch Over Me, were more action-oriented to attract more male viewers.
 All of the telenovelas used the same narrators, actor Ray Van Ness III for the Secret Obsessions, and an uncredited female actor for the Desire brand.

 The telenovelas are broadcast in high definition where available – and in letterbox format on standard definition broadcasts.
 During the all-novela period, MyNetworkTV promoted itself as "the first all HDTV network."
 In addition, early shows carried a SAP signal carrying a Spanish audio track, but an alternate closed captioning channel with Spanish translation was not used; in execution as most affiliates of the network never utilized SAP channels due to a lack of programming requiring it, and outside of major markets, the Spanish dub was never heard.